On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Experimental Results

-Fig. \ref{fig:2SNsDSCvsDCSResults} depicts the results when two SNs are connected to a BS.
-It is evident that the proposed DCS scheme systematically achieves a much lower MSE distortion compared to the DSC system that performs online correlation channel estimation (CCE) \cite{deligiannis2014maximum} and does not employ a feedback channel \cite{verbist2013encoder}.
-In effect, at low EH levels, the reduction in MSE distortion can be up to 61.12\% [see Fig. \ref{fig:2SNsDSCvsDCSResults}(b)].
-The proposed scheme is outperformed by the optimal DSC system; however, this performance is not realizable in practice as the DSC system assumes offline CCE and uses a feedback channel.
-Importantly, when the number of SNs connected to a BS increases to four, the results reported in Fig. \ref{fig:4SNsDSCvsDCSResults}(a) show that the proposed DCS scheme significantly outperforms the practical Wyner-Ziv coding configuration and achieves a performance similar to the optimal DSC system.
-However, when the data from the SN performing intra-signal encoding (which form the side information) is not highly correlated with the data from all the other SNs (which apply Wyner-Ziv coding), then the proposed DCS system significantly outperforms even the optimal (yet impractical) DSC system [see Fig. \ref{fig:4SNsDSCvsDCSResults}(b)].
+Fig. \ref{fig:4SNsDSCvsDCSResults} depicts the results when four devices are connected to a BS.
+Fig. \ref{fig:4SNsDSCvsDCSResults}(a) shows that the proposed DCS scheme significantly outperforms the practical Wyner-Ziv coding configuration and achieves a performance similar to the optimal DSC system, where FB and CCE denote feedback channel and correlation channel estimation, respectively.
+However, when the data from the device performing intra-signal encoding (which form the side information) is not highly correlated with the data from all the other devices (which apply Wyner-Ziv coding), then the proposed DCS system significantly outperforms even the optimal (yet impractical) DSC system [see Fig. \ref{fig:4SNsDSCvsDCSResults}(b)].
 In particular, as shown in Fig. \ref{fig:4SNsDSCvsDCSResults}(b), the reported reduction in the MSE reduction with respect to the optimal DSC system can mount up to 66.67\% at low EH levels.
 These performance improvements highlight the capability of the proposed approach to effectively exploit both intra- and inter-sensor data correlations with respect to the state-of-the-art DSC solution \cite{deligiannis2014maximum,1328091}.